Geriatric Residency

 Geriatric Residency Goals

-- The Geriatric Residency provides a curriculum that addresses all areas of the current Geriatric Description of Specialty Practice (DSP) & Geriatric Description of Residency Practice (DRP)
+- Residents will engage in a comprehensive didactic curriculum that addresses all areas of the current American Board of Physical Therapy Specialties (ABPTS) Geriatric Description of Specialty Practice (DSP) and Geriatric Description of Residency Practice (DRP).

-Geriatric Residency Program Objectives
+Geriatric Residency Program Outcomes

-- Demonstrate value-added service provided to the contracted clinical site
+- Demonstrate value added service provided to the contracted clinical site

 - Be prepared to sit for and successfully pass the ABPTS Geriatric Clinical Specialist Exam.